openshift/training/beta-2-setup.md

 This portion of the template's JSON tells OpenShift to generate an expression using a regex-like string that will be presnted as ADMIN_USERNAME.

-Go ahead and do the following:
+Go ahead and do the following as `joe`:

     osc process -f ~/training/beta2/integrated-build.json \
     | python -m json.tool